 Regarding heat, the i5 CPU runs much cooler using Corsair’s H150i, hitting an average of 50 degrees Celsius, which is around 10 degrees cooler than the Ryzen counterpart.

-Another massive benefit to this i5 is that it is overclockable even though it is a non-K SKU (with the right motherboard).
-Der8auer’s overclock pushes the 12400 faster than the i9-12900K.
+Another colossal benefit to this i5 is that it is overclockable even though it is a non-K SKU (with the proper motherboard).
+Der8auer’s overclock pushes the 12400 quicker than the i9-12900K.

 Specifications